Champions of the Flyway Conservation Action 2015 – Combatting illegal trapping in Cyprus

 Conservation Action 2014 – Preserving the miracle of migration at the Batumi Bottleneck.

-SPNI and BirdLife International are pleased to announce that the first recipients of funding generated by the Champions of the Flyway Bird Race will be Bird Conservation Georgia (BCG) – an NGO that was established through a merger between the Georgia Centre for the Conservation of WildLife (BirdLife in Georgia) and the Batumi Raptor Count (BRC).
+SPNI and BirdLife International were pleased that the first recipients of funding generated by the Champions of the Flyway Bird Race were Bird Conservation Georgia (BCG) – an NGO that was established through a merger between the Georgia Centre for the Conservation of WildLife (BirdLife in Georgia) and the Batumi Raptor Count (BRC).

 The conservation action BCG are undertaking will help preserve the miracle of migration at the Batumi Gorge in the Ajara Autonomous Republic, Georgia.